mehulagg/gitlab/doc/administration/pages/index.md

 ### Pages cannot communicate with an instance of the GitLab API

-If you are using the default value for `domain_config_source=auto` and you run multiple instances of GitLab Pages, you may see intermittent 502 error responses while serving Pages content.
+If you use the default value for `domain_config_source=auto` and run multiple instances of GitLab Pages, you may see intermittent 502 error responses while serving Pages content.
 You may also see the following warning in the Pages logs:

 ```plaintext
 WARN[0010] Pages cannot communicate with an instance of the GitLab API, please sync your gitlab-secrets.json file https://gitlab.com/gitlab-org/gitlab-pages/-/issues/535#workaround  error="pages endpoint unauthorized"
 ```

-This may happen if your `gitlab-secrets.json` file is out of date between GitLab Rails and GitLab Pages.
-Please follow steps 8-10 of the [Running GitLab Pages on a separate server](#running-gitlab-pages-on-a-separate-server) in all of your GitLab Pages instances.
+This can happen if your `gitlab-secrets.json` file is out of date between GitLab Rails and GitLab Pages.
+Follow steps 8-10 of [Running GitLab Pages on a separate server](#running-gitlab-pages-on-a-separate-server), in all of your GitLab Pages instances.

 ### 500 error with `securecookie: failed to generate random iv` and `Failed to save the session`